aws-amplify/docs/android/datastore.md

 # DataStore

 Amplify DataStore provides a persistent on-device storage repository for you to write, read, and observe changes to your application data.
 DataStore works both online and offline.
 When online, DataStore seamlessly synchronizes data with the cloud, and across devices.
 You model your application data by defining types in the GraphQL schema definition language (SDL).
 This schema is automatically converted to Java-language **Model** classes that you can code into your business logic.
 You can use DataStore for offline use cases in a "local only" mode.
 In local-only mode, you do not need an AWS account, nor do you need to provision any AppSync or DynamoDB resources.
-DataStore enables lightweight synchronization and flexible conflict resolution strategies when paired with AWS AppSync.
+When paired with AWS AppSync, DataStore enables lightweight *Delta Sync* synchronization and flexible conflict resolution strategies.

 # Getting Started